TnTech-ECE/S25_Team1_MyCapstoneProject/Detail Design/Drivetrain/Drivetrain_design.md

 - Specifications
   - CirceBot shall operate in Tennessee environments
   - CirceBot shall be able to carry 100 yards of Ethernet cable. (approximately 10 lbs.)
   - It is the Drivetrain's responsibility to carry the weight of both the payload as well as the other subsystems.
+  - CirceBot shall move once receiving a new specified location that is not its current location
   - CirceBot shall stop once specified destination has been reached.
   - CirceBot shall transmit current position, current velocity, meters of cable left, heading, battery life as a percentage, and an error code if one occurs.
-    - It is the Drivetrain's responsibility to transmit its current velocity back to CirceSoft as the robot is moving.
+It is the Drivetrain's responsibility to transmit its current velocity back to CirceSoft as the robot is moving.
 ## Overview of Proposed Solutions

 ---